objectivehtml/Channel-Data/README.md

 ## Getting Started

 To get started using Channel Data, put the `ChannelData` directory in your add-on `libraries` directory, or in the global system `libraries` directory.
 It really doesn't matter where you put the Channel Data files, but packaging them with add-ons make things easier to install and distribute.
+The main to remember is here, is you don't need them in *both* places.

 ##### Add-on file structure

 	- Your_addon
 		- libraries
 			- ChannelData
+		- models
+			- [YOUR MODELS GO HERE]
+			- channels
+				- [OPTIONALLY USE THE CHANNELS DIRECTORY TO ORGANIZE CRUD MODELS]

 ##### Global file structure